-- Graded homework and lab reports are returned via Gradescope; see information below.
-Students should check the assignment for grading correctness and request a change of score via Gradescope if incorrect grading is found. - Midterms are returned during recitations and office hours.
-Students can check the assignment for grading correctness during these times and request a change of score if incorrect grading is found.
-Once a graded assignment is taken outside the recitation class room (co-PILOT) or the room used for office hours, no change of score can be requested. - About Gradescope: Students will receive an email to sign up.
+- Example → a student misses the second midterm due getting injured and is not feeling well.
+A grade of 0 shall be recorded.
+This student earns an 80% on the final exam.
+The second midterm grade is now 80%. - The final exam is comprehensive but tends to focus on material covered in the second half of the course. - All your scores and grades will be posted on CANVAS and need to be checked within 2 weeks after they are posted; requests to change a score on CANVAS need to be made within this period.
+These requests must be made directly in Gradescope. - Graded homework and lab reports are returned via Gradescope; see information below.
+Students should check the assignment for grading correctness and request a change of score via Gradescope if incorrect grading is found. - Exams will be scanned and added to Gradescope.
+Students can request to have the paper version of the exam returned.
+Once they are returned, only the scanned version will be used for grading. - About Gradescope: Students will receive an email to sign up.
 Students will need to upload their assignment.
 In case of hand-written assignments, students can use a smartphone or use scanners at the CU library.
 Should a student not have access to either, please, contact the instructor within the first two weeks of the semester.
 Instructions on how to upload assignments can be found at help.gradescope.com.